wzulfikar/lifelog/programming/rails.md

 -

 > has_secure_password automatically adds an authenticate method to the corresponding model objects.
 This method determines if a given password is valid for a particular user by computing its digest and comparing the result to password_digest in the database.

+*Defining a database index improves lookup efficiency while allowing enforcement of uniqueness at the database level.*